lehigh-university-libraries/purchase-request-workflow-proxy-server/README.md

 Priority Enrichment set the priority of the purchase request based on other data supplied by the client application and/or determined through prior enrichments.
 Issue priorities should be visible within the workflow service and used there for filtering, sorting, etc. by library staff to address the most urgent requests first.

-Priority values should be those undestood by the workflow service API.
+Priority values should be those understood by the workflow service API.
 * For Jira, find the priority IDs [via an API call](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issue-priorities/).

 | Property | Description | Required |